 Life insurance insures your life.
-So, when you die, the death benefit is paid to the policy's beneficiary.
-Life insurance death benefit proceeds can give your estate enough liquid assets to help complete your wishes.
-These include:
+So, when you die, the death benefit is paid to your policy's beneficiary.
+Life insurance death benefit proceeds can provide the liquidity your estate may need to help complete your wishes.

 These are just a few examples of how life insurance can help address your estate planning needs.
-You can work with your insurance professional and other financial advisors to determine if you need more liquid assets (money) in your estate.
+Work with your life insurance producer and other financial advisors to determine your estate planning needs.